 - Rent out a room on Airbnb for just 4 nights per month at $50 per night for an extra $200 per month.

-- Make an extra $200 per month doing Uber or Postmates on the side by working an extra 10 hours per month (or 2.5 hours per week).
+- Make an extra $200 per month doing DoorDash, Uber Eats, and Grubhub on the side by working an extra 10 hours per month (or 2.5 hours per week).

-- Do an hour of Postmates or Uber on your way home from work.
+- Do an hour of DoorDash, Uber Eats, and Grubhub on your way home from work.
 Do nothing on the weekends.

 - Wake up at 8 am on Saturdays and Sundays and do some side hustling until 11 am.
 Do nothing the rest of the day.

 If you’re working a ton of hours already or already have a large income, of course, don’t add more work to your plate unless you think it’s fun.
 Even if I made hundreds of thousands per year, I’d probably still be an occasional bike messenger because I think it’s fun.

 But if you’re like most people, you’re probably working a lot less than you think.
 That means you have a lot more free time than you think.

 Why not give yourself a raise then?
 If that security counselor can work an extra 52 hours per week, then I’m sure most of us can find a way to work an extra 5 or so hours per week.